UCL-ARC/qw/README.md

   - the QW CI task will can fail if:
     - No parent issue is given for a PR
     - A test doesn't exist which is mapped to the parent issue
-    - The structure of the `test_mapping.csv` has been altered, or `;` has not been used to separate targetted issues
+    - The structure of the `test_mapping.csv` has been altered, or `;` has not been used to separate targeted issues
     - A test name is duplicated in `test_mapping.csv`

 ### Design validation